 If you want to help your baby learn how to feed themselves, you can place one or both of their hands on the bottle when you are feeding to help them get used to the position.

 Once your baby starts trying to do it, they’ll likely struggle with keeping it on their mouths for more than a few seconds.
-That’s normal, and you can help them by gently guiding it back up to the mouth and making sure their hands are still on the side of the bottle.
+That’s normal, and you can help them by gently guiding it back up to the mouth and making sure their hands are still on the sides of the bottle.

 You Still Need to Supervise

-Once they get the hang of it, you’ll still want to be in the same room as your baby when they’re feeding themselves, and under no circumstances should you ever put your baby in a crib to sleep with a bottle (source).
-Babies who fall asleep with bottles in their mouth can suffer from tooth decay (source), and it’s never too early to think about dental hygiene.
-Plus, a leaky bottle can wet the bed and make a mess for you to clean later.
+Once they get the hang of it, you’ll still want to be in the same room as your baby when they’re feeding themselves, and under no circumstances should you ever put your baby in a crib to sleep with a bottle (4).
+Babies who fall asleep with bottles in their mouth can suffer from tooth decay (5), and it’s never too early to think about dental hygiene.
+Plus, a leaky baby bottle can wet the bed and make a mess for you to clean later.